Senior Project Manager

 Never one to shy away from a challenge, Jennifer Bradfield spent a number of years delivering complex programmes for Mace in the Middle East, before moving back to the UK and taking up a role on the Heathrow Expansion programme.

 - How did you get in to what you do?

-- What do you enjoy most about your current role?
+- What do you enjoy most about your current role at Mace?

 - What skills do you need to be good at your job?

-- If you hadn’t got in to this line of work, what might you have done instead?
+- If you hadn’t got into this line of work what do you think you might be doing?

 - I’d like to have been an astronaut or be an astronomer.
 As a child I loved understanding the science behind the universe and was able to name many of the solar systems and stars when looking at the night sky through my telescope.

 “There’s so much innovation in the sector (and beyond) and it feels like we’re only scratching the surface at the moment.”